Click here to https://app.oxfordabstracts.com/stages/7823/submitter to submit your paper.

-The purpose of the Case Report Session is to encourage trainees and young surgeons to submit interesting case reports.
-Only case reports can be submitted for this session (category: case report).
+Case Report Session is to encourage trainees and young surgeons to submit interesting case reports.
+Only case reports can be submitted for this session (Category: case report).
 The case reports accepted for this session will be presented orally and there will be a short time for discussion.
-When you submit your case report, indicate whetehr you want to present during the Case Report Session or the Case Report Poster Walks.
-The European Journal of Paediatric Surgery Reports will provide a prize for the best Case Report.
+While submitting case reports, please indicate the presentation is intended for the Case Report Session or the Case Report Poster Walks.
+The European Journal of Paediatric Surgery Reports has an award for the best Case Report.

-It will also be possible to submit manuscripts of accepted Case Report abstracts to European Journal of Paediatric Surgery Reports.
+Manuscripts of case report abstracts accepted can be submitted to European Journal of Paediatric Surgery Reports.
 Selected manuscripts will be published free of charge.
-Manuscripts should be submitted to http://mc.manuscriptcentral.com/ejpsreports before May 15th, 2019.
-Please direct any queries on submitted manuscripts or the submission process to: Prof. Martin Lacher Editor in Chief European Journal of Pediatric Surgery Reports e-mail: Martin.Lacher@medizin.uni-leipzig.de .
+Manuscripts should be submitted to http://mc.manuscriptcentral.com/ejpsreports before May 8th, 2024.
+Please direct any queries on submitted manuscripts or the submission process to: Martin Lacher, MD, Editor in Chief, European Journal of Pediatric Surgery Reports e-mail: Martin.Lacher@medizin.uni-leipzig.de .

-Questions concerning abstract submission, manuscript submission or the scientific content of the meeting should be directed to the Chairman of the EUPSA Scientific Committee, Prof. Mikko Pakarinen: firstname.lastname@example.org
+Questions concerning abstract submission, manuscript submission or the scientific content of the meeting should be directed to the Chairperson of the EUPSA Scientific Committee, Annika Mutanen, MD: firstname.lastname@example.org